SystemsApproach/private5g/software/start.rst

 `kubectl` will show the `omec` namespace running.
 (For historical reasons, the Core is called `omec` instead of `sd-core`).

+In addition, the monitoring dashboard will show an active (green) UPF, but no base stations or attached devices at this point.
+Not that you will need to click on the "5G Dashboard" once you connect to the main monitoring page.

+You can also peruse the Control dashboard by starting with the dropdown menu in the upper right corner.
+For example, selecting `Devices` will show the set of UEs registered with Aether, and selecting `Device-Groups` will show how those UEs are grouped into aggregates.
+In a live environment, these values would be entered into the ROC through either the GUI or the underlying API.
+For the emulation described in the next subsection, they are loaded from a combination of `aether-latest/roc-5g-models.json` and `aether-latest/sd-core-5g-values.yaml`.

 Run Emulated RAN Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~